Tóth

-Tóth (sometimes Tót or Toth) was an older term meaning "Slovak" or "Slavonian", since one of the Hungarian names for both Slovakia and Slavonia (Slavic parts of Kingdom of Hungary) was Tothorszag.
+Tóth (sometimes Tót or Toth) is a Hungarian ethnonymic surname that was an older term related to the "Tótok" meaning Slavs (of Slavonia i.e. Croats, also Slovenes and Slovaks), since one of the Hungarian names for Slavic parts of Kingdom of Hungary was Tóthország.
+It is also a surname of German origin.

 Tót has also been a more general Slavic reference, per toponyms like Tótszerdahely and Tótszentmárton on the southern border of Hungary.

-The surname Toth is also a less common German surname (Tod), which is a variation of the German word for 'death'.
+Tóth is among the top three most frequent surnames in Hungary.

 People with the surname

 Notable people with the name include: